fplmarques/pipeStructure/README.md

 **-r/--str_rep** Integer assigning the number of replicates for each k; default is 50.

+**--burnin**  Integer specifying the length of the burnin period before the start of data collection by STRUCTURE; default is 50000.

+**--numreps** Interger specifying the number of MCMC reps after burnin by STRUCTURE; default is 25000.

 # sumStructure
 - _sumStructure.py_ summarizes the results from multiple runs and replicates of STRUCTURE by:
-  - bla

-**--burnin**  Integer specifying the length of the burnin period before the start of data collection by STRUCTURE; default is 50000.

-**--numreps** Interger specifying the number of MCMC reps after burnin by STRUCTURE; default is 25000.
+  - Aligning the results printed in q_matrices files and concatenating them in files according to K (_i.e.,_ K*.tsv)
+  - Summarizing results in a single file by averaging cluster assignments for each sample